qazbnm456/awesome-web-security/README.md

 * [wfuzz](https://github.com/xmendez/wfuzz) - Web application bruteforcer by [@xmendez](https://github.com/xmendez).
 * [charsetinspect](https://github.com/hack-all-the-things/charsetinspect) - A script that inspects multi-byte character sets looking for characters with specific user-defined properties by [@hack-all-the-things](https://github.com/hack-all-the-things).
 * [IPObfuscator](https://github.com/OsandaMalith/IPObfuscator) - A simple too to convert the IP to a DWORD IP by [@OsandaMalith](https://github.com/OsandaMalith).
+* [wpscan](https://github.com/wpscanteam/wpscan) - WPScan is a black box WordPress vulnerability scanner by [@wpscanteam](https://github.com/wpscanteam).
+* [JoomlaScan](https://github.com/drego85/JoomlaScan) - A free software to find the components installed in Joomla CMS, built out of the ashes of Joomscan by [@drego85](https://github.com/drego85).

 <a name="tool-penetrating"></a>
 ### Penetrating